ShrutiAgrawal2232/Plant-Leaf-Identification/README.md

 ### 2. Feature extraction

-Variou types of leaf features were extracted from the pre-processed image which are listed as follows:
+Various types of leaf features were extracted from the pre-processed image which are listed as follows:

   1. *Shape based features* : physiological length,physological width, area, perimeter, aspect ratio, rectangularity, circularity
   2. *Color based features* : mean and standard deviations of R,G and B channels